kubernetes-sigs/cluster-api/docs/proposals/20210524-managed-external-etcd.md

     EtcdadmConfigSpec etcdbp.EtcdadmConfigSpec `json:"etcdadmConfigSpec"`
 }

-type EtcdadmClusterStatus struct {
+// EtcdadmClusterStatus is the current state of the EtcdadmCluster type EtcdadmClusterStatus struct {
     // Total number of non-terminated machines targeted by this etcd cluster
     // (their labels match the selector).